-We designed the CANbus-safe PowerHub2 to allow simple and easy installation of electrical components.
+The CAN-bus safe Denali PowerHub2 has been designed to allow simple and easy installation of electrical components.
 Each unit has six individually fused outputs.
 These are not your ordinary outputs.
 Simply plug the fuse in to the left or the right on the circuit board to make the accessory live all of the time or switched on/off with the bike's ignition.

 The entire unit is rated for 30 Amps (360 watts).
 Each of the six circuits can handle up to 15A (180W) each - without exceeding a total sum of 30 Amps simultaneously.

 - Choice between switched and constant power